 - Ability to perform 6-minute walk test (6MWT) and complete Kansas City Cardiomyopathy Questionnaire (KCCQ) instrument

-- Other forms of primary MR (e.g., cleft leaflet, endocarditis)
+- Non-degenerative types of primary MR (e.g., cleft leaflet)

 - Secondary or functional MR